firefly-oss/core-banking-accounts/README.md

 ## Overview

 The Core Banking Accounts Service is a comprehensive microservice for managing banking accounts and related operations.
-It provides a robust API for creating, updating, and managing bank accounts, account balances, account parameters, account providers, account spaces, and account status history.
+It provides a robust API for creating, updating, and managing bank accounts, account balances, account parameters, account providers, account spaces, and account restrictions.

 This service is built with a reactive architecture using Spring WebFlux and R2DBC for non-blocking database operations, making it highly scalable and efficient for handling a large number of concurrent requests.

+The service is designed to handle all types of accounts (deposit, current, investment, etc.) through a flexible account type system.
+Account ownership is managed by an external contract management system via contractId, allowing this service to focus solely on account management.

 ## Quick Start